PaperMC/docs/docs/paper/dev/api/plugin-configs.md

 # Plugin Configurations

-Configuration files allow users to change certain behaviour and functionality of Paper Plugins.
+Configuration files allow users to change certain behaviour and functionality of Plugins.
 This guide will outline how to use them.

 ## Format

-By Default, plugins use a YAML configuration format (`.yml` file).
+By default, plugins use a YAML configuration format (`.yml` file).
 Other formats such as JSON or TOML can be used, however these are not natively supported by Paper so will not be covered in this guide.

-YAML works by having a tree-like key: value pair structure as you would have seen in your [plugin.yml](../getting-started/plugin-yml.md).
+YAML works by having a tree-like `key: value` pair structure as you would have seen in your [plugin.yml](../getting-started/plugin-yml.md).
 An example would look like this:

 ```yaml
 root: